 Labrabulls are also called Pitadors.
-Despite their unfortunate status as a designer breed, you can find these mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these mixed breed dogs in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These sweet-natured pups are best suited for level two dog parents, so dog owning experience is recommended.
 While most owners don’t consider them to be yappy, they will alert when people approach your door.
 If you want a loving, loyal and energetic dog who will protect and love you unconditionally, this mixed breed may be the answer.
 Read on to find out if the Labrabull is going to be your next fur baby.

-See below for all Labrabull facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Labrabulls!

 Labrabull Mixed Dog Breed Pictures